kohortpay/module-magento/README.md

 ### Prerequisites
 - You should have a KohortPay account.
 If it's not the case, you can [register here](https://dashboard.kohortpay.com/sign-up).
-- You should have installed the module on your Prestashop instance and have access to its settings page.
+- You should have installed the module on your Magento instance and have access to its settings page.

 ### Activation